Baldone Parish

 Baldone Parish (Baldones pagasts) is an administrative unit of Ķekava Municipality, Latvia.
 From 2009 until 2021, it was part of the former Baldone Municipality.
+The administrative center is the town of Baldone, which is not a part of the parish.

 It was created in 2010 from the countryside territory of Baldone town.
 At the beginning of 2015, the population of the parish was 3322.
-Baldone Parish is defined by Latvian law as belonging partly to the province of Vidzeme and partly to Semigallia.
+Baldone Parish is defined by Latvian law as belonging partly to the historical lands of Vidzeme and partly to Semigallia.